-- Inflammation of a bile duct — the passage between your liver, gallbladder and small intestine
+- Inflammation of the passage between your liver, gallbladder and small intestine (bile duct)

 - Inflammation of your gallbladder, liver or pancreas

 Cryptosporidium infection is contagious, so take precautions to avoid spreading the parasite to other people.
-There's no vaccine that can prevent a cryptosporidium infection.
+There's no vaccine to prevent a cryptosporidium infection.

 - Practice good hygiene.
 Wash your hands for at least 20 seconds with soap and water after using the toilet and changing diapers, and before and after eating.
-Alcohol-based hand sanitizers do not effectively kill the germs that cause cryptosporidium infection.
+Alcohol-based hand sanitizers don't kill the germs that cause cryptosporidium infection.

-- Thoroughly wash with uncontaminated water all fruits and vegetables that you will eat raw, and avoid eating any food you suspect might be contaminated.
+- Thoroughly wash with uncontaminated water all fruits and vegetables that you will eat raw, and avoid eating food you suspect could be contaminated.
 If you're traveling in a developing country, avoid uncooked foods.

 - Avoid fecal exposure during sexual activity.

-Always refrain from swimming anytime you're experiencing diarrhea.
-If you know you've had a cryptosporidium infection, don't go swimming for at least two weeks after your symptoms subside because you may still be contagious.
+Always avoid swimming when you have diarrhea.
+If you know you've had a cryptosporidium infection, don't go swimming for at least two weeks after your symptoms go away because you can still be contagious.